knowlesy/ACR_Tasks/README.md

 Plan TF Code have your pat token ready [help on pat tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

+You could also switch the github link to a storage account and SAS token as an alternative.

     terraform plan -out main.tfplan

 You will be prompted for your token